kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 Provisioning of this class adds GCP Service Broker classes to the Service Catalog in a given namespace.

-The service account key created by user is used to generate service account keys used by brokers installed in different namespaces.
+The service account key created by user is used to generate service account keys used by brokers installed in different Namespaces.
 The generated service account key has a **roles/servicebroker.operator** role and is used during provisioning/deprovisioning/binding/unbinding actions.